 Street Law: Attorney Volunteers

-Street Law Program – An Opportunity for Practicing Attorneys to Assist Law Students in Teaching Law in High School Classrooms
+Street Law Program – An Opportunity for Attorneys to Assist Law Students in Teaching Law in Local Classrooms

-Thank you for your interest in the Street Law Program run by the Minnesota Justice Foundation (MJF).
-This page provides an overview of the program, and how practicing attorneys can assist law students in teaching various topics of the law to high school students.
-With the assistance of the Minnesota Chapter of Association of Corporate Counsel and the law firm of Gray Plant Mooty we started welcoming practicing attorneys to assist with our Street Law program in 2012.
+Thank you for your interest in the Street Law Program coordinated by the Minnesota Justice Foundation (MJF).
+This page provides an overview of the program, and explains how attorneys can assist law students in teaching various topics of the law to local youth.

 Size, Scope and Timing of the Program

-Mock trials may be scheduled in some of the class rooms in mid to late April.
-The mock trials might take place either at the individual high schools, and/or at a mock court room at one of the law schools.
-This mock trial would entail a heavier commitment for attorney volunteers – possibly including one or two one-hour class-room sessions in the one or two weeks prior to the mock trial to prepare all participants for their roles.
+Mock trials may be scheduled in some of the classrooms in mid to late April.
+Mock trials may take place in the classroom at the local school, in a law school moot courtroom, at a local courthouse, or at the attorney’s office.
+Mock trials entail a more significant commitment for attorney volunteers – possibly including one or two one-hour classroom sessions in the one or two weeks prior to the mock trial to prepare all participants for their roles.
 The decisions of where to host the mock trial, how to best prepare the classroom students, and how to run the mock trial, are all left to the Street Law volunteers and the volunteer attorney.
 If you are interested in assisting with the mock trials, please contact MJF’s program director at email@example.com.

 This type of pro bono opportunity is fun and fulfilling.
-If you know of other attorneys who may be interested in this, please spread the word!
+If you know other attorneys who may be interested in this, please spread the word!
 Additionally, if you know of classroom teachers who may be interested in hosting Street Law volunteers in their classrooms, please contact MJF’s program director at firstname.lastname@example.org.

 Click here to get involved or email MJF’s program director at email@example.com.